ibm-cloud-docs/assistant/deploy-whatsapp.md

 Do not use the Twilio sandbox in production.
 Sandbox sessions expire after 3 days.

 1. To create a sandbox, go to the [Twilio Try WhatsApp](https://www.twilio.com/console/sms/whatsapp/learn) web page.
-An *Activate your sandbox* modal is displayed.
+An *Activate your sandbox* prompt is displayed.
 Agree to have a sandbox created, and confirm your choice.

 1. Follow the instructions to create the sandbox.